Zurich Airport: Fourth stage of construction

 Also in 1980, the Federal Office of Civil Aviation published a new airport concept, which replaced that of 1945.
 The focus was now on qualitative expansion, taking into account spatial planning and environmental protection considerations.
 Based on this concept, the Federal Assembly approved the "Building Programme 1981–1985".
 This programme provided for investments of CHF 393.3 million in Zurich-Kloten, but the subsidy contribution of 10.3% was significantly lower than for the Geneva and Basel-Mulhouse airports.
 This was justified by the catch-up demand of the two other major Swiss airports.
 The central element of the fourth stage was the finger dock in Terminal A with 13 docking positions.
 Also planned were a new control tower, a baggage sorting system, an additional multi-storey car park, waiting rooms and an operations centre for aircraft crews.
 Later, Zurich's cantonal government also decided to renew the damaged western runway, which had to be closed for two and a half months in the summer of 1985 for this purpose.
-Fingerdock A was put into operation on 1 November 1985, and the new 41 m high control tower on 29 April 1986.
+Fingerdock A was put into operation on 1 November 1985, and the new 41 m control tower on 29 April 1986.
 There were also plans to expand the airport's cargo facilities.
 However, a corresponding loan of CHF 57 million was narrowly rejected in the referendum of 6 September 1987 by 106,722 to 98,663 votes (52.0% against).
 The project, which was subsequently revised and approved by Zurich's Cantonal Council in 1989, focused on more efficient use of the existing facilities, thereby enabling the handling of an additional 100,000 tonnes of freight annually.